sdrobert/pydrobert-kaldi/README.rst

   attempts at reaching a paper deadline. write-pickle-to-table
-  Write the contents of of a pickle file(s) to a kaldi table. normalize-feat-lens
+  Write the contents of of a pickle file(s) to a kaldi table. write-table-to-torch-dir
+  Write the contents of a kaldi table into a directory as a series of PyTorch tensor files.
+Suitable for PyTorch data loaders with multiprocessing.
+  Requires PyTorch_.
+write-torch-dir-to-table
+  Write the contents of a directory of tensor files back to a Kaldi table.
+  Requires PyTorch_.
+normalize-feat-lens
   Ensure that features have the same length as some reference by truncating or appending frames.